FastConnect: With an Oracle Partner

 - The bandwidth

-- The service key provided by your Oracle partner (for a private virtual circuit)
+- The service key provided by an Oracle partner (for a private virtual circuit)

 - Which DRG it uses (for a private virtual circuit)